jamie2210/CI_MS3_RR/README.md

 As a returning registered user of the site I want to be able to:

-1. Log in to my account.
+5. Log in to my account.
-2. Create, edit, delete and view my rave reviews.
+6. Create, edit, delete and view my rave reviews.
-3. Edit, delete and view my profile.
+7. Edit, delete and view my profile.
-4. Search for other rave reviews from other members.
+8. Search for other rave reviews from other members.
-5. Leave comments for other members to read.
+9. Leave comments for other members to read.

 #### __Admin User__

 As an administrator for the site I want to be able to:

-1. Add or remove organisations.
+10. Add or remove organisations.
-2. Remove any content that could be offensive.
+11. Remove any content that could be offensive.
-3. Ensure defensive programming to avoid deletions by mistake
+12. Ensure defensive programming to avoid deletions by mistake
-4. Ensure defensive progamming so a logged out user can't access areas of the webiste only accessible via log in.
+13. Ensure defensive programming so a logged out user can't access areas of the website only accessible via log in.

 #### __Site Owner__

-1. Automatically return a logged out user to the logged out home page.
+14. Automatically return a logged out user to the logged out home page.
-2. Relevant error page displayed should an invalid command or error occur.
+15. Relevant error page displayed should an invalid command or error occur.
+16. I want the user to be able to contact me should they have any questions.

 - - -